Soul music: British

 In the early 1960s, small soul scenes began popping up around the UK.
 Liverpool in particular had an established black community from which artists such as Chants and Steve Aldo emerged and go on to record within the British music industry.
 As a result, many recordings were commercially released by British soul acts during the 1960s which were unable to connect with the mainstream market.
 Nevertheless, soul has been a major influence on British popular music since the 1960s including bands of the British Invasion, most significantly the Beatles.
 There were a handful of significant British blue-eyed soul acts, including Dusty Springfield and Tom Jones.
 In the 1970s Carl Douglas, the Real Thing and Delegation had hits in the UK.
 American soul was extremely popular among some youth sub-cultures like the mod, Northern soul and modern soul movements, but a clear genre of British soul did not emerge until the 1980s when several artists including George Michael, Sade, Simply Red, Lisa Stansfield and Soul II Soul enjoyed commercial success.
 The popularity of British soul artists in the U.S., most notably Amy Winehouse, Adele, Estelle, Duffy, Joss Stone and Leona Lewis, led to talk of a "Third British Invasion" or "British Soul Invasion" in the 2000s and 2010s.

 Neo

 Neo soul is a blend of 1970s soul-style vocals and instrumentation with contemporary R&B sounds, hip-hop beats, and poetic interludes.
 The style was developed in the early to mid-1990s, and the term was coined in the early 1990s by producer and record label executive Kedar Massenburg.
-A key element in neo soul is a heavy dose of Fender Rhodes or Wurlitzer electric piano "pads" over a mellow, grooving interplay between the drums (usually with a rim shot snare sound) and a muted, deep funky bass.
+A key element in neo-soul is a heavy dose of Fender Rhodes or Wurlitzer electronic piano "pads" over a mellow, grooving interplay between the drums (usually with a rim shot snare sound) and a muted, deep funky bass.
 The Fender Rhodes piano sound gives the music a warm, organic character.

+Notable artists include Jill Scott, Lauryn Hill, Aloe Blacc and Erykah Badu.
+Newer artists like H.E.R. and SZA are also influenced by neo soul.